charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 This demonstrates your ability to take some of the concepts taught in the core portion of the course and implement them on your own with a minimum of hand holding.

-Finally, you should work to produce a complete, well structured application:
+Finally, if you have completed the features outlined above, you can attempt to produce a complete, well structured application:

 - An Energy Types page with clickable **msnTypes** that filter your data
 - Database page to import JSON data into MongoDB and display it.
 - Settings page pulling and setting data in MongoDB
-- Ability to use either JSON or MongoDB as your datasource
+- Ability to use either JSON or MongoDB as your datasource for the renewables page.
-- Ability to use the settings page to dynamically switch back and forth between displaying JSON data and MongoDB data.
+- Ability to use the settings page to dynamically switch back and forth between displaying JSON data and MongoDB data for the renewables page.

+I'm expecting that most students won't be able to complete all the features of the final.
+Consider adopting the following strategies:

+- Put only your best work Heroku.
+This is your **release** and should contain only working features.
+  - Suppose you could only get one page working properly.
+Then put only that one page on Heroku.
+- The code in your main repository can optionally contain broken features if you want to show that you nearly completed X or Y. In general, it will help to show that you at least tried to complete a page rather than never tried at all.
+For instance, if you got parts of the Energy Types page working, but not all of it, then include that page even if it is buggy.
+In your repository, but not on Heroku, I want to see what you tried to do as well as what you completed successfully.
+Again, put only your best work on Heroku.
+- Don't work too hard.
+A sane approach to a course like this is to work steadily throughout the quarter.
+It is very hard to solve an entire quarters worth of problems in two days.
+  - I understand that not everyone came into this course with the same level of experience.
+Don't compare your work to the work of other students.
+I divided the features of the final into priorities in part to give students who are new to this kind of development some guidance.
+In some cases, just completing the first set of priorities will be enough to get you a respectable grade in this course.
+In other cases, I will expect to see nearly all the features in the third set of priorities completed.
+I think most of you know what I expect, but if you are unsure you can ask me for additional guidance.
+Consider, however, surprising me.
+Sometimes students do better than I expect.
+That's always nice.
+- Go to this page (the one you are reading right now) on the web frequently.
+Refresh the page at least once every time you visit it.
+At this stage, it will be difficult for me to add or remove features of the final, but it is likely that I will add hints or clarifications.
+You don't won't miss seeing a hint that could help you create a better program.

 Extra credit

 - Dynamically switch back and forth between using mLab and local data.
+- Have the ability to switch back and forth between MongoDB and JSON as the datasource on all your pages.
+  - This would include, on the database page, the ability to import Energy Types data.

 ## Images